 Instructor: Carol Sersland

-4 PM, Friday / Location TBD
+4 PM, Friday / Location: Weber Hall Stage (UMD)

 Carol Sersland learned the joy of Norwegian folk dance in tradition from her immigrant father.
 At last year's Landskappleik (Norway's annual national music and dance competition), Carol participated to honor her father's legacy.
 Dancing Telespringar with her Norwegian cousin's grandson, her performance was recognized with a second-place award.
 As an instructor, Carol strives to bring that same joy to dancers, both experienced and novice.
 During this session, she'll focus on a schottis variation called “Ringlender” from the Røros area of Norway.
 The class will start with the basics to build confidence and comfort with the movements.
 Upon that foundation the swinging motions will be added, and the real fun of the dance begins.
 The workshop will feature music by master Hardanger fiddler Rachel Ulvin Jensen.
 (Perhaps a look-back from the Nisswa Stammän will get you inspired to join; take a peek at Carol and